Fort Bonifacio (barangay)

-Fort Bonifacio is one of the 28 barangays of Taguig, Metro Manila, Philippines.
-The financial district of Bonifacio Global City, the Fort Bonifacio military camp and the Manila American Cemetery are under the jurisdiction of the barangay.
+Fort Bonifacio is one of the 38 barangays of Taguig, Philippines.
+The financial district of Bonifacio Global City, the Fort Bonifacio military camp, the Manila American Cemetery, and McKinley West of the Bonifacio Capital District are under the jurisdiction of the barangay.

 History

 Fort McKinley and Fort Bonifacio

-During the American colonial period, the US government acquired a 25.78 sqkm property within what was then disputed area between Makati, Taguig and Pateros for military purposes.
-This area (TCT dated 1902) was turned into a camp then known as Fort William McKinley after the 25th US president, William McKinley.
+During the American colonial period, the US government acquired a 25.78 sqkm property within what was then disputed area between Makati, Taguig for military purposes.
+This area (Transfer Certificate of Title (TCT) dated 1902) was turned into a camp then known as Fort William McKinley after the 25th US president, William McKinley.
 After the Philippines gained its political independence from the United States on July 4, 1946, the US bestowed to the Republic of the Philippines all rights of possession, jurisdiction, supervision and control over the Philippine territory except the use of their military bases.
 On May 14, 1949, Fort McKinley was turned over to the Philippine government by virtue of US Embassy Note No. 0570.

 Under the AFP leadership of Gen. Alfonso Arellano, Fort McKinley was made the permanent headquarters of the Philippine Army in 1957 and was subsequently renamed Fort Bonifacio, after the Father of the Philippine Revolution against Spain, Andres Bonifacio, whose father, Santiago Bonifacio, was a native of Taguig, which was then a town part of the Province of Tondo (later Manila).